textileio/community/docs/a-tour-of-textile.md

     }
     ```

 Notice that the media schema has links for a _large_, _small_, and _thumb_ sized image.
-This schema does not actually store the raw input data.
+This schema does not store the raw input data.
 Take a look at the built-in [camera roll](/threads/files#schemas) schema for an example of how you might do that, as well as extract exif data from an image.

 ![Photo by William Milliot on Unsplash.](/images/william-milliot-510766-unsplash.jpg){: .center}